Super Bowl ads look toward the future — and the past

 CELEBRITY OVERLOAD

-“I’ve ever seen anything like this number of A-List celebrities,” said Villanova’s Taylor,
+“I’ve never seen anything like this number of A-List celebrities,” said Villanova’s Taylor.

 Uber Eats wanted to get across the message that you can order household items and other sundries from its delivery service, not just food.
 So its ad shows celebrities and other actors trying to eat everything from cat litter to diapers.
 “If it was delivered by Uber Eats, does that mean I can ‘Eats’ it?”
 White Lotus actor Jennifer Coolidge asks.
 Gwyneth Paltrow tries to eat a candle, Trevor Noah tries to eat a light bulb and Nicholas Braun from “Succession” tries to eat dish soap.